-HR responsibility starts from the task of bringing in new talent to the organization.
-Recruiting new hires is a way of stating the expansion of the organization.
-It is never easy to bring in the right fit, but the HR team should always look for the person who isn't just technically fit but are also in line with the organization’s culture.
+The responsibility of HR teams starts from the task of bringing in new talent to the organization.
+Recruiting new hires is a reflection of organizational expansion.
+When it is never easy to bring in the right fit, the HR team should always see to it that the new hires aren’t just technically fit but are also in line with the organization’s culture.
 One mustn’t forget that the employee recruitment process should be free from any sort of discrimination.

-Upon the onboarding of an employee, HR should then focus on the completion of Form I-9 within the 3-days rule.
+Upon onboarding an employee, HR should then focus on the completion of Form I-9 within the 3-days rule.
 Immigration & Customs Enforcement (ICE) conducts random inspections to verify the I-9 compliance of the organizations.
-Most of the HR/employers failed to complete the I-9s within the time specified, which leads to hundreds and thousands of penalties during these inspections.
+Those HR/employers who fail to complete the I-9s within the time specified are sure to invite penalties worth hundreds or thousands of dollars during these inspections.

-If your organization is the one that recruits foreign nationals for work, then your HR is responsible for creating PAFs.
-HR should create a Public Access File upon filing the Labor Condition Application with DOL.
-And is also responsible for the retention of the same.
-Form I-9 also comes with a retention period, and hence HR is responsible for retaining the I-9s even for the terminated employees.
-Is your organization successful in retaining the I-9s of all your employees?
+If your organization recruits foreign nationals for work, then your HR is responsible for creating PAFs.
+HR should create a Public Access File upon filing the Labor Condition Application with DOL and is also responsible for the retention of the same.
+Form I-9 also comes with a retention period, and you are responsible for retaining these forms even for the terminated employees till a particular period.

-Be it, a start-up or an enterprise-level organization, it will have a specified business plan, mission, and vision.
-In the same way, every organization should have an employee policy that clearly defines the procedures followed in the organization.
-HR can easily share this policy document with the new hires, which can guide them in understanding the organization better.
-The policy document should also include basic information about employee benefits, leaves, and other regulations.
+Every organization should have an employee policy that clearly defines the procedures followed in the organization.
+HR can easily share this policy document with the new hires as it can guide them in understanding the organization better.
+The document also contains basic information about employee benefits, leaves, and other regulations.
 Most of the time, all these details are included in the Employee Handbook.

 Every organization hiring employees for pay should follow FLSA's rules and regulations for paying minimum and overtime wages.
-Most of the employers are still not aware of the penalties that may incur as of result of non-compliance with FLSA.
+However, a lot of employers are not aware of the penalties that may incur as of result of non-compliance with FLSA.
 Fair Labor Standards Act (FLSA) specifies the minimum/overtime wages to be paid for the employees.
-And any organization should thereby adhere to these regulations to stay compliant.
-If your HR team fails to follow the wage and hour guidelines given by FLSA, you could run into some serious problems.
+If your HR team fails to follow the wage and hour guidelines given by FLSA, you will run into some serious trouble.

 One major challenge in attaining compliance is keeping up with ever-changing regulations.
-The Federal and State governments evolve their regulations continuously in order to address the growing issues.
+The Federal and State governments evolve their regulations continuously to address the growing issues.
 HR team finds it hard to keep up with these updates and ensure that all the requirements are met.
-If your organization policies aren't clearly defined earlier, that would make it more challenging to comply with these ever-changing rules.
+If your organization policies aren't clearly defined, that would make it more challenging to comply with these ever-changing rules.

-If you are paving a way towards attaining compliance, then those are your first steps to improve your employee retention.
+It won’t be wrong to state that your efforts to ensure organizational compliance are your first steps to improve your employee retention.
 Don't you think employees would like to work in an organization that provides a safe and professional environment free from any sort of discrimination?
-So, start working towards a compliant organization in order not to lose your valuable employees.
+Invest in the compliance of your organization so that you don’t lose your valuable employees.